milochristiansen/ChiselAndSaw/README.md

 * Block matrial and other properties should be based on the source block type (needs two chiseled block varients, wood and stone).
 * Greedy meshing.
 * Compress the voxel data.
-* All the voxel model stuff should be moved to its own class.